 Problems arose though when she applied to transfer to Norfolk Police.
 They asked her to undergo a medical, which stated her hearing was “just outside the standards for recruitment strictly speaking”.
 The medical noted that the results of audiograms conducted in 2011 and 2013 were very similar, the implication being there had been no deterioration.
 Notwithstanding this and a recommendation she be given a work trial, Norfolk Police declined the transfer, taking the strict view that C’s hearing fell below regulation standards.

-In the claim that followed, Norfolk Police gave a statement to the effect that:
+In the claim that followed, Norfolk Police stated the effect that:

 - They did not believe her to be disabled as there was no substantial adverse effect on her ability to carry out normal day-to-day activities and this was not suggested by the medical.